-The goal of the MLE project is to promote evidence-based decision-making in the design of integrated family planning and reproductive health interventions for the Urban RH Initiative.
-This is done by identifying and documenting evidence-based interventions and best practices for providing family planning and reproductive health services and sharing information about promising approaches with policymakers, program managers and researchers.
+The goal of the MLE project was to promote evidence-based decision-making in the design of integrated family planning and reproductive health interventions for the Urban RH Initiative.
+This was done by identifying and documenting evidence-based interventions and best practices for providing family planning and reproductive health services and sharing information about promising approaches with policymakers, program managers and researchers.

 A comparison of data from baseline and endline surveys from the Urban Reproductive Health Initiative showed that all four of the countries using the program saw a rise in modern contraception use.

 - 8 percent increase in modern method adoption in Nigeria

 - 6 percent increase in Kenya